yuliu316316/MSFIN-Fusion/README.md

 This package contains the source code which is associated with the following paper:

-Yu Liu, Lei Wang, Juan Cheng, Xun Chen, "Multi-scale Feature Interactive Network for Multi-focus Image Fusion", submitted to IEEE Transactions on Instrumentation and Measurement, vol. 70, p.
+Yu Liu, Lei Wang, Juan Cheng, Xun Chen, "Multi-scale Feature Interactive Network for Multi-focus Image Fusion", IEEE Transactions on Instrumentation and Measurement, vol. 70, p.
 5019316, 2021.

-Edited by Yu Liu.
+Edited by Lei Wang and Yu Liu.

 Usage of this code is free for research purposes only.